Using gcloud for Virtual Machines

 Our first goal is to create a virtual machine (VM) instance.
 As a reminder, a VM is basically a virtualized operating system.
 That means instead of installing an operating system (like Linux, macOS, Windows, etc) on a physical machine, software is used to mimic the process.

 gcloud offers a number of Linux-based operating systems to create VMs.
-We're going to use the Ubuntu operating system and specifically the Ubuntu 20.04 LTS version.
+We're going to use the Ubuntu operating system and specifically the Ubuntu 22.04 LTS version.

 Ubuntu is a Linux distribution.
 There are many, many distributions of Linux, and most are probably listed on the DistroWatch site.
 A new version of Ubuntu is released every six months.
-The 20.04 signifies that this is the April 2020 version.
+The 22.04 signifies that this is the April 2022 version.
 LTS signifies Long Term Support.
 LTS versions are released every two years, and Canonical LTD, the owners of Ubuntu, provide standard support for LTS versions for five years.

 We will create our VM using the gcloud console.
 To do so, follow these steps from the Project page:

-- Click on Compute Engine and then VM instances
+• Click on Compute Engine and then VM instances.

-- E.g., I chose main-ubuntu (no spaces)
+• E.g., I chose main-ubuntu (no spaces) but you are free to use any name you prefer

-- Disk size should be set to 10 GB.
+• Leave disk size to 10 GB.

 Later in the semester when we install Koha, we will need to create a virtual machine with more CPUs and memory.
 We will be charged more for those machines.
 Since we do not yet need the extra resources, we will start off with fairly low powered machines.